hack3rs.ca network-security

 ethical-use-and-defense-scope

-Do not use legacy credential interception or password recovery capabilities on real networks or systems without explicit authorization.
-Many features are intrusive and inappropriate for normal enterprise operations.
+Do not use its credential interception or passive sniffing capabilities on real networks or systems without explicit written authorization.
+Many features are intrusive and generate exactly the kind of activity your monitoring should detect.

-For modern production workflows, prefer maintained tools and defensive controls.
-Use this page to understand why credential protections (MFA, modern auth, segmentation, password hygiene, monitoring) became essential.
+For production workflows, use maintained tools and build defensive controls.
+This page exists to explain why credential protections — MFA, encrypted protocols, segmentation, monitoring, password hygiene — became standard practice.

 tool-history-origin-and-purpose